 Colleagues: In my first year of teaching seminary fulltime (2000) I taught the New Testament.
 That year and ever since, generous colleagues have given me suggestions to improve my teaching.
 Among many colleagues who influenced this course, I want to first recognize Matt Grey.
 I’ve taught with Matt at several sites throughout the Holy Land, and we’ve spent scores of hours talking about seeking Jesus.
 I’ve also sat in on numerous classes he has taught and used his approaches and insights several times in this course.
 I also sat in on a semester long course taught by Mark Ellison that provided many insights into improving the way I teach others about Jesus Christ.
 When I first began teaching at BYU, Frank Judd generously shared his PowerPoint presentations with me.
 Although I’ve revised the way I teach the Old and New Testaments several times, Frank’s insights are still present in many of my approaches.
 I was involved in a project with Josh Sears, Gaye Strathearn, Hank Smith, Matt Grey and Lincoln Blumell–things I learned from these colleagues significantly influenced this course.
 Kerry Muhlestein’s article “A Savior with a Sword” inspired the class on that topic.
 The idea of making these videos into a course was inspired by conversations with Anthony Sweat, and his example in “The Ongoing Restoration” video series.
 Insights from several other colleagues shaped the way I prepared these videos.

 Others who have helped: Several family members have provided feedback on this course, notably Lani Hilton, and my parents Lee and Shawna Hilton.
-Kenley Kohls, Rachel Harper and Ashley Walker have assisted in preparing many of the available learning resources.
+Kenley Kohls, Rachel Harper, Ashley Walker, and Lily Skinner have assisted in preparing many of the available learning resources.
 In addition, Lisa Spice and Jamie Nielsen have supported this course in multiple ways.
-April Sorbonne volunteered to create printables to go along with many of the lessons.
+April Sorbonne volunteered to create visuals and printables to go along with many of the lessons.